stackbit-projects/important-onion-e7e84/src/pages/index.md

     title: Reinventing the MBA for the new normal.
     subtitle: For working professionals and entrepreneurs who hustle full-time.
     content: >-
-      Focused for working professionals and entrepreneurs who hustle full-time to help them gain that same functional education through intensive curated readings handpicked from the best business schools.
+      Gain functional education through intensive curated readings handpicked from the best business schools and network with the brightest minds to level up your career.
     actions:
       - label: Get Started
         url: /pricing